ohhjas/DITISS-Study-Resources/Security Concepts/Syllabus Coverage.md

 3. [x] Analyze web application with the help of Wireshark.

 #### **Session 5**
-1. [ ] SAST and DAST tools
+1. [x] SAST and DAST tools
-2. [ ] Case Study On Web Application Framework
+2. [ ] Case Study On Web Application Framework  (Flask)
-3. [ ] Use browser-jsguard Firefox add-on also to detect Malicious and Suspicious Webpages.
+3. [x] Use browser-jsguard Firefox add-on also to detect Malicious and Suspicious Webpages.  (developed by CDAC) **Lab Assignment:**
-**Lab Assignment:**
 1. [ ] Try to do static and Dynamic application security testing by SAST and DAST tools.